jenkinsci/kubernetes-credentials-plugin/README.md

 Those credentials are available through the UI and in pipelines.

+## Prerequisites
+* A jenkins installation running version 2.222.1 or higher (with jdk8 or jdk11).

 ## Building and Testing
 To build the extension, run:
 ```bash